leo-editor/leo-editor/leo/doc/demo.md

 ##Typing

 The **demo.n1** and **demo.n2** ivars determine the speed of the simulated typing provided by the following methods.
 Demo scripts may change either at any time.
-If both are given, each character is followed by a wait of betwen n1 and n2 seconds.
+If both are given, each character is followed by a wait of between n1 and n2 seconds.
 If n2 is None, the wait is exactly n1.
 The default values are 0.02 and 0.175 seconds, respectively.

+**demo.set_text_delta(self, delta, w=None)**

+Updates the style sheet for the given widget (default is the body pane).
+Delta increases the text size by the given number of points.

 **demo.body_keys(s)**